-To access the service manager via the administrative facility, the client must first obtain (or be able to construct) a proxy for the admin object.
+A client requiring administrative access to the service manager must first obtain (or be able to construct) a proxy for the admin object.
 The default identity of the admin object uses a UUID for its category, which means the client cannot predict the identity and therefore will be unable to construct the proxy itself.
 If the IceBox server is deployed with IceGrid, the client can use the technique described in our discussion of IceGrid to access its admin object.

-In the absence of IceGrid, the IceBox server should set the Ice.Admin.InstanceName property if remote administration is required.
+In the absence of IceGrid, the IceBox server should set the Ice.
+Admin.
+InstanceName property if remote administration is required.
 In so doing, the identity of the admin object becomes well-known, and a client can construct the proxy on its own.
-For example, let us assume that the IceBox server defines the following property:
+For example, let's assume that the IceBox server defines the following property: